 What To Pack for a Ski Trip

 While you can easily rent some items, or buy other necessities, it’s always helpful to have a system to plan ahead and pack wisely.
 That way, when you realize you’ve forgotten something, it’s less likely to derail the fun.
-Nothing causes a snow vacation melt-down quite like discovering that you’ve overlooked essential items like the stuffed animal that keeps your child from a crying jag.
+Nothing causes a vacation meltdown quite like discovering that you’ve overlooked an essential item like your child's prized stuffie.

 Create Ski Trip Packing Lists

-When packing for a skit trip, the list doesn’t have to detail every single, tiny thing that’ll go in your bag, but writing down the important elements helps you remember what you need to pack.
+When packing for a ski trip, the list doesn’t have to detail every single, tiny thing that’ll go in your bag, but writing down the important elements helps you remember what you need to pack.
 Keep gear separate from clothing, and personal entertainment items for the plane or car ride separate from both.